 There are many additional and incidental costs on top of rent associated with a lease.
 These expenses can be seen in both the preparation of a lease and during the term of the Lease.

-The article below sets out some extra costs associated with a lease:
+The article below sets out some extra costs associated with a commercial or retail lease:

 Landlord’s Legal Costs